Granting Cycle Due Dates

 The Leakey Foundation also aims to promote the sharing of data in an appropriate manner consistent with the needs of our grantees, but with the recognition that different fields of study require different approaches to data sharing.
-It is recommended that each applicant provide a statement (no more than one page) of how they intend to make the data resulting from their Leakey Foundation grant available to others.
+It is required that each applicant provide a statement (no more than one page) of how they intend to make the data resulting from their Leakey Foundation grant available to others.
 The data sharing statement must include a more detailed plan than an intention to publish or present at a conference.
 Please see the detailed application instructions for specific guidelines on the data sharing statement.

 Who Should Apply

 If the primary work of the project with which you are involved will be performed by a graduate student for whom you are the advisor, the project should be submitted under the graduate student’s name, and will be subject to the funding limitations for PhD Candidates.

 Investigators may only submit one proposal as a principle investigator (PI) per granting cycle.
 This policy does not apply to co-investigators.
 For example, you may be the PI on one proposal as well as a co-investigator on another

 Read and carefully follow the instructions for completing the application.
 If the application is not completed correctly, it will be returned to the applicant for revision and deferred until the next granting session.
 It is extremely important that you comply with all requirements.
 Please consult our Detailed Application instructions for specifics on proposal format and length.

 In order for your application to be accepted for review, all of the required materials must be received on or before the stated deadlines of January 10 and July 15.

 Special Figures and Tables